FriendlyAgent/RavenDB.Docker/README.md

 * RAVEN_ServerUrl: The URLs which the server should listen to.
 * RAVEN_DataDir: The directory for the RavenDB resource.
 * RAVEN_EverybodyAsAdmin: When set to true, exposes the database to the world.
+* RAVEN_LogsMode: The settings used for logging {None, Operations(High level info for operational users), Information(Low level debug info)}.

 # User Feedback